Jkorah0/Lab-Report-4/Lab.md

 ### Step 7:
 Steps: I typed `vim ListExamples.java` into the terminal then hit `<enter>`.
 The I typed, in order, `<k><l><l><d><w><i><index2><Spacebar><esc><:wq>`.
 Those commands changed "index1" to "index2" then `:wq` saved the changes.
+Each keystroke I used served a purpose in navigating or served some other useful purpose allowing me to complete the changes I needed to.
+Here is a full list of vimm commands with explanations included: [vim commands](https://vimm.rtorr.com/).
+To fins explanations of the ommand I used specifically, use ctrl F and type in the command you wish to see explained.
+Then hit enter and enjoy learning!

 ![Image](step7.jpg)